eBoard Logo

 Web pages and Microsoft Word documents often contain large amounts of complex formatting information, even if they appear on the surface to be very simple documents.
 When you copy and paste into the rich text editor, this formatting information is transferred along with the actual text.
 Even though the original document may have looked great, the formatting information may not work properly when copied into another document, such as your eBoard note.

-There are several possible solutions to this problem.
+There are several solutions to this problem.

-3. If you are copying and pasting from a Microsoft Word document, you may want to consider uploading the document as an attachment rather than copying it directly into your note (see How do I attach a picture or document to a note?).
+4. If you are copying and pasting from a Microsoft Word document, you may want to consider uploading the document as an attachment rather than copying it directly into your note (see How do I attach a picture or document to a note?).

 When I click the "left", "center", "right", or "justify" buttons, it affects the entire contents of my note instead of just the text I've selected.
 Why does this happen and how do I fix it?